-Non-residents interested in attending an Application School or Alternative Learning Option will have to follow the application process specific to each school as outlined below.
+Non-resident students interested in attending an Application School or Alternative Learning Option, will have to follow the application process specific to each school as outlined below.
 Additional documentation is not required except in applications with students that have IEPs or 504 accommodation plans.

 CHOICE Academy and Big Picture will open to non-residents after a lottery is conducted for residents.
 A lottery process is used when applications exceed capacity.
 The lottery for the 2020-21 school year will take place on March 2.
 A non-resident must complete the school-based application to be considered for enrollment.
 If the application is accepted, families will only be required to submit a Choice Transfer Request (CTR) release form from the student's resident district each year to apply for non-resident enrollment.

 RAHS will allow non-residents to apply for non-resident enrollment during the open application window in January.
 If the application is accepted, families will only be required to submit a Choice Transfer Request (CTR) release form from the student's resident district each year to apply for non-resident enrollment.
 These CTR's are processed based on the acceptance to the school.